 Asperger Syndrome and Bullying - Practical Solutions for Surviving the Social World

-A 2002 study from Comprehensive Issues in Pediatric Nursing found that 94 percent of students with Asperger Syndrome face torment from their peers.
+The majority of students with autism spectrum disorder face torment and bullying from their peers.
 Indeed, some of their behaviors and characteristics that others see as "different" make many of these children easy targets for frequent and severe bullying.
 This book takes a frank look at the different types of bullying and what adults must do to curb bullying, helping prevent the often lifelong effects of this behavior on its victims.
 Practical strategies and solutions at the school, class and individual level are presented.
 Foreword by Brenda Smith Myles, PhD.

 MEET THE AUTHOR